sieve-project/sieve/docs/demo.md

 `-t recreate` is the test workload (written by us) that Sieve will run.
 The workload simply does three things:
-1. it creates a rabbitmq cluster `kubectl apply -f rmqc-1.yaml`
+1. it creates a rabbitmq cluster
-2. it deletes the rabbitmq cluster `kubectl delete RabbitmqCluster rabbitmq-cluster`
+2. it deletes the rabbitmq cluster
-3. it recreates the rabbitmq cluster `kubectl apply -f rmqc-1.yaml`
+3. it recreates the rabbitmq cluster

 `-c test-rabbitmq-operator/test/time-travel-1.yaml` is a configuration file that guides the failure testing.
 Triggering a time-travel bug requires lagging apiservers/restarting controllers with particular timing.
 The time-travel configuration file encodes the particular timing so no manual intervention is required during testing.